Florida Gov. Ron DeSantis launches 2024 GOP presidential campaign to challenge Trump

 The 44-year-old Republican revealed his decision in a Federal Election Commission filing before an online conversation with Twitter CEO Elon Musk.

 DeSantis’ audio-only announcement was to be streamed on Twitter Spaces beginning at 6 p.m.
-EDT.

-He was expected to meet with donors at the Four Seasons Hotel in downtown Miami before the evening announcement and appearances on conservative programs, including Fox News and Mark Levin’s radio show.
+EDT, followed by appearances on conservative programs, including Fox News and Mark Levin's radio show.
+He also was holding a donor event at the Four Seasons Hotel in downtown Miami on Wednesday.

-DeSantis' entry into the Republican field has been rumored for months and he is considered one of the party's strongest candidates in the quest to retake the White House from Democratic President Joe Biden.
-The 80-year-old incumbent, Republicans say, has pushed the nation too far left while failing to address inflation, immigration and crime.

-The Republican nominee will face Biden on the general election ballot in November 2024.
+The Republican nominee is expected to face Democratic President Joe Biden on the general election ballot in November 2024.

 DeSantis, who likely would not have become the Florida governor without Trump’s endorsement, has adopted the former president’s fiery personality, his populist policies and even some of his rhetoric and mannerisms.

-Yet DeSantis has one thing Trump does not: a credible claim that he may be more electable than Trump, who faces multiple legal threats and presided over Republican losses in three consecutive national elections.
+Yet DeSantis has one thing his rival does not: a credible claim that he may be more electable than Trump, who faces multiple legal threats, including criminal charges in New York, and who presided over Republican losses in three consecutive national elections.

-On Tuesday, a New York judge tentatively scheduled Trump's criminal trial to begin March 25, which falls in the heart of the presidential primary season.
-Trump pleaded not guilty last month to 34 felony counts of falsifying business records at his family company, the Trump Organization.

 DeSantis, just six months ago, won his reelection in Florida by a stunning 19 percentage points — even as Republicans in many other states struggled.
 He also scored several major policy victories during the Republican-controlled Legislature's spring session.